Of all of the grains, is barely safe for dogs? Can dogs eat barley? Here’s what you need to know before giving it to your dog.

 Is Barley An Allergen For Dogs?

 Even though there is talk out there about grain-free food for dogs, barley is not a known allergen for dogs.
 That being said, it does have gluten in it, just like wheat.
-If your dog has a gluten sensitivity, don’t let them eat barley.
+If your dog has gluten sensitivity, don’t let them eat barley.
+This is the same wheat gluten that is bad for dogs with celiac to eat.

 According to the AKC, these are the most common allergens for dogs: